SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 the mouse, entering a character through keyboard, selecting an item from list, etc. are the activities that causes an event to happen.

-Bloc provides support to handle a wide varieties of events.
+Bloc provides support to handle a wide variety of events.
 The class named *BlEvent* is the base class for an event.
 An instance of any of its subclass is an event.
 Some of them are are listed below.